Apartment Room Share NYC: The Ultimate Renting Guide

 If you are a student (with no income) or a foreign national, you can try paying 6-12 months upfront or get a domestic guarantor.

-We’ve got more details on this topic in this article for those with no credit.
+We’ve got more details on this topic for those with no credit.

 How the Apartment Share Works

-Unless one person has put themselves on the lease and is charging the roommates a portion of the rent, all the roommates/tenants should be submitting their income and credit information with their application.
+Unless one person has put themselves on the lease and is charging the roommates a portion of the rent, all the roommates/tenants should submit their income and credit information with their application.

 Unfortunately, this also means that if one person stops paying rent, the entire group is responsible for covering the delinquent amount--otherwise, everyone is put at risk of eviction.